-For many years, dog trainers entered the dog training industry through self-education.
-Many read what limited books were available, went to group dog obedience training classes, eventually assisted in those classes and, after a period of time, started teaching on their own.
+In the past, dog training courses and dog training certifications were not readily available.
+For many years, dog trainers entered the industry through self-education.
+Without formal avenues for dog training certification, many read what limited books were available, went to group dog obedience training classes, eventually assisted in those classes and, after a period of time, started teaching on their own.
 Some came from 4-H or similar youth organizations while others got involved in obedience trials and branched out from there.

 While a certification for dog trainers didn’t yet exist, many dog trainers used their experience in American Kennel Club-sanctioned obedience trials as a marketing tool.
 There were (and still are) many fantastic self-educated dog trainers.
 There was nothing inherently wrong with entering the dog training profession this way.
 However, doing so requires a great deal of time and quite a bit of trial and error.

 Today, a dog training certification is relevant to dog trainers of all levels everywhere, particularly since it is now desired by the general public.
 There is a wide range of information about dog trainer certifications available on the Internet.
 Unfortunately, some of it is confusing, leaving people unclear about what to look for and what exactly a certification for dog trainers means.

 Dog Training Certification: What is it?

 Certification simply means the person certified has mastered a specific course of study or body of knowledge and passed examinations, proving their understanding of the material.
 There is no state, provincial or federally accepted certification for dog trainers.
 Currently, dog trainers look to dog training schools and trainer organizations that offer various types of dog trainer certifications.
 Are some certifications better or more valuable than others?
 It depends on what you are looking for, and the level of experience you have training dogs.

 What are the Different Types of Dog Trainer Certifications?